chenh19/MyWorkspace/docs/index.md

 ![](./images/12.png)

 #### Note:
 - It will ask a few questions in terms of **configuration preferences**.
-If you didn't notice immediately, it will simply wait for your choice.
+If you didn't notice immediately, it will simply pause and wait for your input.
-- It will automatically reboot a few times during the process, please **log in** and it will automatically continue.
-When all configuration is finished, it will remove cache and reboot.